akyuta/web-jitter-rng/README.md

 - **Supplementary Use Only**: This library is designed to provide *additional* entropy on top of standard CSPRNGs.
 It should not be used as the sole source of randomness for sensitive cryptographic operations.
 - **Timer Resolution Risks**: Browser `performance.now()` resolution is often reduced (coarsened) or jittered by the browser to prevent side-channel attacks.
 This implementation attempts to mitigate this with heavy CPU loops, but the entropy quality is highly dependent on the browser and OS environment.
 - **Recommended Usage**: Always mix the output of this library with `window.crypto.getRandomValues()` (e.g., via XOR) to ensure defense-in-depth.
+- **Health Checks**: The collector runs lightweight health checks on the sampled jitter.
+Environments with coarse timers may fail these checks and will throw rather than silently returning biased output.

 ### Project Structure (Monorepo)
 This project is a monorepo managed by NPM Workspaces.